Subscribe to Changes

 Forge hashes query results before pushing:

-Updates only reach the client when the hash differs from the last push.
-No unnecessary re-renders.
+Updates only reach the client when the hash differs from the last push, which prevents unnecessary re-renders.

 Adaptive Tracking

-Forge tracks changes at different granularities based on subscription count:
+Forge tracks changes at different granularities based on tracked row count per table:

 |---|---|---|

 Row-level tracking is more efficient for few subscriptions.
 Table-level avoids memory overhead when many clients subscribe.
-Forge re-evaluates every 60 seconds with a maximum of 10,000 tracked rows per table.
+Maximum of 10,000 tracked rows per table.

 Auto-Reconnect